 As captivating as they are, individual Greek gods remain a hodgepodge to many.
-There are fully twelve Olympians and other divinities as well.
+There are fully twelve Olympians and other divinities, as well.
 How many of us could name even half of them?

 Doing so is tricky because of the Romans.
 When they conquered Greece, they renamed all but one of the gods.
 For instance, Aphrodite, the goddess of love, became Venus.
 Zeus, the mightiest of the gods, became Jupiter.
 The war-god Ares was rebranded as Mars.
 Only Apollo, who was revered by successive Roman emperors, retained his Greek name.

-The twelve Greek gods are Zeus, Poseidon, Hera, Aphrodite, Apollo, Artemis, Demeter, Hephaistos, Hermes, Ares, Athene and Dionysos.
-Other divinities in Greek mythology often associated with them include Hades, Hekate and Hestia.
+The twelve Greek gods are Zeus, Poseidon, Hera, Aphrodite, Apollo, Artemis, Demeter, Hephaistos, Hermes, Ares, Athene, and Dionysos.
+Other divinities in Greek mythology often associated with them include Hades, Hekate, and Hestia.

 Zeus, the Greek god of gods

 Zeus, son of Kronos and Rhea, sat at the head of the pantheon.
 He was the Greek god of gods.
 Notorious for throwing lightning bolts when angry, he was the sky and thunder god.
 Renowned in Greek mythology for his numerous erotic adventures, he fathered three of the Olympians.
-Utterly amoral, Zeus had multiple wives, conquests and children.
+Utterly amoral, Zeus had multiple wives, conquests, and children.

 Poseidon, the God of the seas

 Zeus’ brothers were Poseidon and Hades.
-They divided up the world between themselves by drawing lots, with Zeus claiming the sky, Poseidon the seas and Hades (as the loser) the underworld.
+They divided up the world between themselves by drawing lots, with Zeus claiming the sky, Poseidon the seas, and Hades (as the loser) the underworld.
 Poseidon established a vast estate for himself under the seas.
 Hades, who rarely emerged from underground, built a palace deep in the bowels of the earth.

 Devoted to bottle-nosed dolphins and infamous for creating earthquakes, Poseidon ruled the seas and rivers.
 To impress Demeter, he created the horse (“hippos” in Greek), and maintained elaborate stables for his stallions on his underwater estate.
-Like Zeus, he had numerous affairs with goddesses, nymphs and mortal women.
+Like Zeus, he had numerous affairs with goddesses, nymphs, and mortal women.

 Hades was a glowering, humorless Greek god.
 Not an Olympian, he ruled the underworld where all mortals went upon death.
-Famous for absconding with Demeter’s daughter, Persephone, he was hated among all mortals for his role as overseer of the afterlife.
+Famous for absconding with Demeter’s daughter, Persephone, he was hated by all mortals for his role as overseer of the afterlife.
 Greeks, afraid to draw his attention to themselves, would even avoid saying his name.

 Hera in Greek Mythology